demisto/demisto-sdk/demisto_sdk/commands/lint/README.md

 Details:
 1. lint and test check will execute on Packages `Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript`
 2. Mypy check will not be execute.
+3. coverage report will be printed.
 ---
 `demisto-sdk lint -g -p 2`
 1. lint and test check will execute on all Packages which are changed from `origin/master` and from in staging.
 2. 2 Threads will be used inorder to preform the lint.
+3. coverage report will be printed.
 ---
-`demisto-sdk lint -i Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript --coverage`
+`demisto-sdk lint -i Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript --coverage-report coverage_report`
 Details:
 1. lint and test check will execute on Packages `Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript`
 2. coverage report will be printed.
-3. coverage report files will be exported.
+3. coverage report files will be exported to coverage_report dir.
 ---